 There's even a memorial to nine fallen American soldiers

 France remembers and we love the chance to pay our respects.

 Just 4 miles from Rambouillet, you'll find a restaurant I can personally recommend.

-I usually leave these recommendations to professional food tasters like Alex Lobrano and Patricia Wells, but what the heck, this is outside of Paris and
+I usually leave these recommendations to professional food tasters like Alec Lobrano and Patricia Wells, but what the heck, this is outside of Paris and

 a good opportunity to enjoy a pretty village and a worthy dining experience.

 Several years ago, I dined at Villa Marinette in nearby Gazeran,